nus-cs2113-AY2122S2/tp/docs/team/khseah.md

    - Users are now able to track their sources of income.
    - As a Personal Finance app, it is imperative that income can be tracked, so that users can monitor their income inflow and outflow.
-   - Affected existing Add, Delete, Update and List commands as these commands were also used to add `Expenditure` and `CreditCard`.
+   - Affected existing Add, Delete, Update and List commands as these commands were also used for `Expenditure` and `CreditCard`.